The difference between a Commercial painter

 - Large and small exterior and interior projects for a business – especially if the business needs to stay open during the painting process.

-- Specialized businesses such as dental & medical offices, software companies, and hospitals that may have delicate equipment that needs protection from paint and dust.
+- Specialized businesses such as dental & medical offices, software companies, and hospitals may have delicate equipment that needs protection from paint and dust.

-- A business doing a remodeling project where the painting is just one piece of the project must fall into the timeline with other trades such as electricians, plumbers, and flooring companies.
+- A business doing a remodeling project where the painting is just one piece of the project must fall into the timeline with other trades, such as electricians, plumbers, and flooring companies.

 - Companies with unique items that need painting, such as pipes, gas tanks, speed bumps, flag poles, and bollards to paint.